Best Electrical Engineering Specializations

 Electronic circuit chips, circuit boards, and semiconductors are designed and prototyped by microelectronics engineers.
 They build prototypes of novel ideas using their expertise in mechanical systems, new materials, and electronics.
 To write semiconductor reports, they need a specific understanding of technical writing, material science, and interpretive abilities to read, prepare, and compile progress reports.

 The sector continues to flourish as demand for compact, low-cost devices rises.
 Research, reliability, and manufacturing are the three critical areas of attention.
-According to a report sent by the U.S. Bureau of Labor Statistics (BLS), the projected growth for electrical and electronics engineers was expected to increase by 1% from 2019-2029.
-It is due in part to a declining manufacturing sector.
+According to a report sent by the U.S. Bureau of Labor Statistics (BLS), the projected growth for electrical and electronics engineers was expected to increase by 1% from 2019-to 2029.

 Some jobs which microelectronic engineers can get are: